 The system does not so much collapse as evaporate and these measurements only show a decline in the rate of the evaporation.
 For the most part the financial crisis of 2008 only affected Wall Street.
 2009 will be the beginning of Main Street being affected.
 With unemployment at 17.5%, according to John Williams of ShadowStats, the Greater Depression has arrived and only begun.

 A few weeks ago I explained why U.S. Treasuries are the Biggest Bubble of All.
-In summary, gold is the ‘risk-free asset’ and the normal and natural way for money and currency to function is with gold and silver or some other physical commodity.
+In summary, gold is the ‘risk-free asset’ and the normal and natural way for money and currency to function is with gold and silver or some other tangible commodity.
 This allows for useful and accurate value calculation instead of the current derivative illusion.
 Financial historians may very well view the 95 year FRN$ bubble as an unusual anomaly and wonder how so many people were so ignorant much like we view the culture who thought the earth was flat or that the sun revolved around the earth.

 Currently as evidenced in the M1 Money Multiplier the velocity of the FRN$ is slowing tremendously.
 As Ludwig von Mises predicted decades ago in chapter 20 of Human Action, ‘The boom can last only as long as the credit expansion progresses at an ever-accelerated pace. … But then finally the masses wake up. … A breakdown occurs.
 The crack-up boom appears.’
 Which begs the question: